pardhapeddada/pardha-s-portfolio/README.md

 This repository highlights my work in data analysis, visualization, predictive modeling, and ETL development, showcasing projects that turn complex datasets into actionable insights. about me

-I am a Data Analyst with 3+ years of experience in:
+I am a Data Analyst with 3+ years of experience in

 Financial data analysis & KPI reporting